stefanobazzaco/HTR-model-SpanishGothic_XV-XVI_extended/README.md

-# HTR-model-SpanishGothic_XV-XVI_extended-DATASET (v.
+# HTR-model-SpanishGothic_XV-XVI_extended (v.
 1.0.0)
+The following HTR model is available inside Transkribus platform (public model section).
-The following HTR+ Dataset is available on Zenodo: https://zenodo.org/record/4888927#.YLX6xqgzY2w
+The HTR model dataset is available on Zenodo: https://zenodo.org/record/4888927#.YLX6xqgzY2w
 ***
 ## General information

-The SpanishGothic_XV-XVI_extended DATASET is conceived to be uploaded inside Transkribus platform (READ Coop) to perform a training and create an HTR+ model for the automated recognition of printed Spanish documents in Gothic script published between XV-XVI Century.
+The SpanishGothic_XV-XVI_extended model is conceived to be used inside Transkribus platform (READ Coop) for the automated recognition of printed Spanish documents in Gothic script published between XV-XVI Century.

 For system requirements and information about Transkribus platform, go to: